AmazingAng/WTF-Solidity/Languages/en/06_ArrayAndStruct_en/readme.md

     address[100] array3;
 ```

 - Variable-length array（Dynamic Array）：Length of the array is not specified during declaration.
-Uses the format of `T[]`, where `T` is the type of the element. `bytes` is special case, it is an array but you don't need to add `[]`.
+It uses the format of `T[]`, where `T` is the element type. `bytes` is special case, it is an array but you don't need to add `[]` to it.

 ```solidity
     // variable-length array